-Now, the MCU is diving straight into the Multiverse concept in a big way, with Loki opening the door, to be followed by an animated adaptation of What If…? later this year.
-And weirdly, that means that the MCU origins of the Multiverse essentially mirror the way the concept came to the page in comic books.
+Now, the MCU is diving straight into the Multiverse concept in a big way.
+Loki opened the door, which What If…? walked through, and then Spider-Man: No Way Home knocked down completely.
+And oddly, that means that the MCU origins of the Multiverse essentially mirror the way the concept came to the page in comic books.(opens in new tab)

 There's one big, odd MCU/Marvel Comics coincidence (or planned synchronicity?) between the kick-off of the MCU Multiverse and its comic book counterpart.
 As in the MCU, one of the first characters from another reality introduced in Marvel Comics was a variant of Kang the Conqueror.
 In comics, this variant was Rama-Tut, while in the MCU, it's He Who Remains (himself a bit of a mash-up between the comic book character of that name and Kang's comic book variant Immortus).